jorgef/fsharpreactivepatterns/docs/content/message-transformation.md

 ##Content Filter

-The Content Filter pattern reduces or simplifies messages by removing information not required by the target.
+The Content Filter pattern reduces/simplifies messages by removing information not required by the target.

 ```fsharp
 type Message =